goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 There are two things we need to understand: how it's trained and how it's used.

-Training is quite simple - we train a two-layer bi-directional LSTM on a language modeling task.
+Training is quite simple - we train a two-layer bi-directional LSTM on a Language Modeling task.

-The language modeling task basically means: given all these words, what's the most likely word that comes next?
+The Language Modeling task basically means: given all these words, what's the most likely word that comes next?
 It is exactly how GPT-1 was trained, which we will be covering next.

 ![Image of Word2Vec explanation](/assets/blog_assets/evolution_of_llms/36.webp)
 *image inspired from this [blog](https://jalammar.github.io/illustrated-bert/)*